Hound-fm/community-guidelines/metadata_standar.md

  #### License url

- With a valid spdx-license-identifier there is no need to provide an url for the license and the `license_url` field can be ignored. however if your content is published under a different license that is not registered on the SPDX License list please include a valid url.
+ With a valid spdx license identifier there is no need to provide an url and the `license_url` field can be ignored.
+However if your content is published under a different license that is not registered on the SPDX License list please include a valid one.

 Example using the correct format: